Tinou-code/Groupe_B-SOEN341_Project_F25/README.md

 3. run ``` pnpm install ``` to install required node modules
   - if you get the error ``` pnpm not found ``` run ``` npm install pnpm ``` to install pnpm, then try the command again
 4. start local server
-  a. in dev mode
+   - in dev mode
       - run ``` pnpm dev ```
          - it should start a local server for frontend on port 5173 and backend on port 3000
          - access app by going to http://localhost:5173/

-  b. in prod mode
+   - in prod mode
       - run ``` pnpm build ``` to build static frontend files
       - run ``` pnpm start ``` to start server
          - it should start a local server to serve frontend and backend on port 3000
          - access app by going to http://localhost:300/

 ## Team info:
 <table>